kaist-plrg/citation-graph/readme.md

 ## Output and Monitoring

-* Progress is displayed in the console and saved in JSON format, allowing for process resumption using the same seed URL file.
+* Progress is displayed in the console and saved in JSON format, allowing for process resumption using the same seed file.
 * The resulting `programming_languages.dot` and `programming_languages_index.txt`
 files contain the citation graph and a list of paper titles indexed by descending citation count, respectively.